Kazimir Malevich: Suprematism (1915-1918)

-In Nazi Germany his works were banned as "Degenerate Art".

-In 2013, an apartment block was built on the place of the tomb and burial site of Kazimir Malevich.
-Another nearby monument to Malevich, put up in 1988, is now also situated on the grounds of a gated community.

 Painting technique

 According to an observation by radiologist and art historian Milda Victurina, one of the features of Kazimir Malevich's painting technique was the layering of paints one on another to get a special kind of colour spots.
 For example, Malevich used two layers of colour for the red spot—the lower black and the upper red.
 The light ray going through these colour layers is perceived by the viewer not as red, but with a touch of darkness.
 This technique of superimposing the two colours allowed experts to identify fakes of Malevich's work, which generally lacked it.